 Men traditionally build boats, canoes, and houses and are proficient in woodcarving.
 Women traditionally weave mats and baskets and make tapa (cloth made of bark), dolls, and leis.
 Tongan meals consist of staple foods, such as yam, taro, sweet potato, cassava, fish, pork, and canned meats.
 One of the most common dishes is cooked taro leaves with coconut cream.
 On Sundays and for special occasions, Tongan families prepare an underground oven called an umu.

-Tonga's lagest fruit, vegetable and handicraft market
+Talamahu Market Tonga's lagest fruit, vegetable and handicraft market |

 Tongan food is generally considered bland by American standards.
 Root crops are boiled, baked, or fried and served with salt at every meal.
 Onions, garlic, curry powder, soy sauce, and chili peppers are usually available, but are only occasionally used in food preparation.